zerosenthal/TestRepo/serverProj/README.txt

                                                                                     requests all have an age of zero, and image requests have a positive age (ie html requests given priority to the point of image starvation).

-    Part 3:         req-stats       1 10 ANY        1 CONCUR        n/a             For vanilla single-threaded server and client,
+    Part 3:
-    Usage           (basic)                         /index.html                     stats are consistent and accurate.
+    Usage           req-stats       1 10 ANY        1 CONCUR        n/a             For vanilla single-threaded server and client,
-    Statistics
+    Statistics      (basic)                         /index.html                     stats are consistent and accurate.

-                    req-stats       15 500 ANY      50 CONCUR       n/a             For full-throttled server and client, stats are
+                    req-stats       15 500 ANY      50 CONCUR       n/a             For full-throttled mulit-threaded server and client,
-                    (advanced)                      /index.html                     consistent and accurate.
+                    (advanced)                      /index.html                     stats are consistent and accurate.

                     thread-stats    10 100 ANY      50 CONCUR       n/a             For image requests, individual thread stats
                     (image)                         /zubat.jpg                      reflect steadily incrementing total and image